-Opinion | Biden’s expected Iran envoy will complicate his Syria approach
+Opinion | Biden’s Iran envoy will complicate his Syria approach

 “My belief is that Assad won’t do it, and for anybody who still needs proof that he’s the primary spoiler in Syria, it would be further evidence,” Feltman told me.

 Some former officials believe there’s no use trying to do anything anymore in Syria.
-Former U.S. ambassador to Syria Robert Ford told me that there’s no hope that sanctions or pressure will get Assad to change his behavior and there’s no appetite for a new U.S. push large enough to make a difference.
+Former U.S. ambassador to Syria Robert Ford told me there’s no hope that sanctions or pressure will get Assad to change his behavior and there’s no appetite for a new U.S. push large enough to make a difference.
 “We lost,” he said.
 “It’s not what I wanted to happen, but it is what it is.”

 Unfortunately, as Blinken clearly recognizes, the United States cannot afford to just abandon Syria and trust Moscow and Tehran to handle it.
 Without a real political solution that provides millions of Syrians with some basic dignity, safety and justice, the conditions that caused the uprising 10 years ago will only get worse, not better.
 That means more refugees, more extremism and more instability in the region and beyond.